 The center contains 24 computer workstations each equipped with microphone headsets and connected to the Internet providing students with access to the world wide web.

-To reserve the Computer Lab in M-129, please email or call Dr. Joseph Culkin, Chairperson.
+To reserve the Computer Lab in M-129, please email or call Dr. Jeffery Jankowski, Chairperson.